 Most of us love a good cup of coffee, but did you ever think about what happens to the grounds after you’ve finished your brew?
 Can you eat coffee grounds?
 Many people assume that they must be discarded, however as it turns out there are actually several imaginative uses for your leftover coffee grounds.
-So if you’re looking for unique ways to extend the life cycle of your beloved beans – and potentially even reap some health benefits from them – then this blog post is just for you!
+So if you’re looking for unique ways to extend the life cycle of your beloved beans – and potentially even reap some health benefits from them – then this blog post is just for you.
 Read on to discover whether or not it’s safe (and beneficial) to eat coffee grounds.

-- 1 What Is Coffee Grounds?
+- 1 What Are Coffee Grounds?

 - 2 Can You Eat Coffee Grounds?